Eryone/mega2560/README.md

 ## How to use the config
 - Open the config folder
-- Choose the "Thinker V2" or "Thinker V2(TMC2209+Sensorless)" folder
+- Choose the "Thinker V2"， "Thinker V2(TMC2209+Sensorless)" or "Thinker V2(Filament runout)" folder
 - Choose the stock config or auto level config.
   The auto level config inculded the Inductive sensor and bltouch sensor
   -  **The thinker SE user can't use the inductive sensor.
 Please don't use this type config**